adfresca/sdk-ios/README.md

 }
 ```

-If your app was already launched to app stores, you need to set the accumulated value before you call incrCustomParameterWithAmount method.
-You can check if the custom parameter value is already set or not by using **hasCustomParameterWithKey(key)** method.
+If your app is already live in app stores and have live data, you need to set the most up-to-date value before you call incrCustomParameterWithAmount method.
+You can check if the custom parameter value is already set by using **hasCustomParameterWithKey(key)** method.
 If the value is not set yet, set the accumulated value from your app server.

 ```objective-c
 - (void)didUserSignIn